 There are few different forms of fences.
 However, it is a good idea to do some research on these types of containment systems.
 These can be done by reading and comparing fence reviews to enable you to get the best type of cat fence that satisfies your needs.

 These free standing barriers are made from thin mesh netting strung between metal poles.
-Free standing fences as the name suggest, they can stand on their own or be installed inside an existing fence. these fences are normally curved and about 6-foot tall posts to limit the cat from jumping over.
+Freestanding fences as the name suggests, they can stand on their own or be installed inside an existing fence. these fences are normally curved and about 6-foot tall posts to limit the cat from jumping over.

 If your cat is able to climb on this fence, it will not get over but just fall back down under its own weight.
 At the bottom, these fences are attached to the ground to inhibit the cat from going under and lock off other animals from getting in.

-The free standing fences are very popular since they do not necessarily need an existing fence.
+The freestanding fences are very popular since they do not necessarily need an existing fence.
 Another reason is their thin mesh which is not visible from a distance.
-It disappears into the surrounding landscape, without taking way from the look of your home and yard.
+It disappears into the surrounding landscape, without taking away from the look of your home and yard.